LSEG-API-Samples/Article.EMA.Java.MRN/README.md

 ####EMA Java GUI Example
 #####Overview
-NewsAnalytics__Streaming_GUI is a GUI Viewer that allows to view side-by-side and demonstrates subscribing, decoding and parsing of four MRN data RICs:
+NewsAnalytics__Streaming_GUI is a GUI Viewer that allows to view side-by-side and demonstrates subscribing, decoding and parsing of MRN data RICs:
-* MRN_HDLN
 * MRN_STORY
 * MRN_TRSI
 * MRN_TRNA